bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 ### Meta_ parameters

 This is not part of the API, but it's a way of passing information to the manifest.
-Any value can be passed like this, one just needs to put something like `${meta_nameOfParameter}` in a specific config of the manifest, and in the `/create` call, set this meta-parameter to whatever is prefered, like `meta_nameOfParameter="A message for example"`
+Any value can be passed like this, one just needs to put something like `${meta_nameOfParameter}` in a specific config of the manifest, and in the `/create` call, set this meta-parameter to whatever is preferred, like `meta_nameOfParameter="Sample message"`

 This feature is mainly used for security purposes, see [external data section](#external-data-resources).
 But can be used for customization reasons as well.